thushanth24/smartpos/backend/README.md

 # SmartPOS Backend

-This is the backend for the SmartPOS (Point of Sale) system, built with Node.js, Express, and Supabase.
+This is the backend for the SmartPOS (Point of Sale) system, built with Node.js, Express, and PostgreSQL.

 ## Features